iSPIRT/OCEN-Documentation/blog/evaluating-the-short-term-lending-opportunity/index.md

 tags: [lending, costing]
 ---

+# Highlights

-Cost per loan has been the primary deterrent for lenders to add short-term lending in their portfolios.
-OCEN 4.0 offers a strong case for lenders with respect to small-ticket, short-tenure loans as they help minimize loan processing costs and provide easy access to new borrower segments at scale.
+* Cost per loan has been the primary deterrent for lenders to add short-term lending in their portfolios.
+* OCEN 4.0 offers a strong case for lenders with respect to small-ticket, short-tenure loans as they help minimize loan processing costs and provide easy access to new borrower segments at scale.

 <!--truncate-->